mistodon/dotfiles/README.md

 1. Heatseeker (hs): https://github.com/rschmitt/heatseeker (for the `f` command).
 2. Selecta (selecta): https://github.com/garybernhardt/selecta (for \f command in vim).
     -   Note that heatseeker has some weird behaviour in vim - hence using selecta.
+    -   Scratch that ... just using heatseeker now?
+Should probably remove selecta.
     -   Also note that neither work on Cygwin properly...